ppareit/graphviz-dot-mode/README.md

     `graphviz-dot-mode.info.gz` file into the `dir` file in the info directory where you copied the file.

-5. In Emacs, use `C-h i d m graphviz-dot-modeRET` to display this help file.
+5. In Emacs, use `C-h i d m graphviz-dot-mode RET` to display this help file.

 The `Makefile` in the `texinfo` subdirectory of the GitHub archive at